Close Alert Banner

 On the day you file your nomination, you must be a Canadian citizen aged 18 or older, and you must meet any other qualifications to vote for the school board (for example, being a Roman Catholic, or holding French language rights).

-You must file the appropriate paperwork when you submit your nomination - documents will be available soon.
+You must file Form 1 (nomination paper) and pay the appropriate fee when you submit your paperwork.

 How does nomination work?